Red-company/RedLibrary/README.md

 ## How to use it?

+These libraries are 'ready to work', all you need is just write a code.
 All examples are in "examples" folder.

 ##
 **Notes:**